Gruntrexpewrus/TradersPlayground/README.md

 # TradersPlayground
 Here you can find a few implementations of ideas, practice from books and more about trading, quantitative trading, data analysis and so on.
+I am a crypto trader so I deal both with traditional finance (stocks, indeces, etc) and crypto (BTC, ETH, etc.) from CEXs and DEXs.

 ![Image1](_images/bullvsbear.webp)